 Learning how the disease progresses and the changes it will bring can help you make plans for the future.
 However, only you can decide when is the right time to seek more information.

-Here are some tips to help you start planning ahead:
+Here are five tips to help you start planning ahead

-- Read an overview of the stages of Alzheimer's disease.
+- Read an overview of the stages of Alzheimer's disease (PDF).

 - Arrange financial, legal and care matters and decide who will be responsible for these functions.
 Follow their wishes, if you know them.
 Otherwise, decisions will need to be based on their lifelong values and desires and what you think the person would want.